varogami/maildir-notification/README.md

 MIMEDECODER='/home/user/scripts/mimedecode.pl'

-Put username and password and user to destination of jabber notification (you need of two accounts) If you want change other config (LIMIT_SUB, TIME etc, etc)
+Put username and password and user to destination of jabber notification (you need of two accounts).
+If you want change other config (LIMIT_SUB, TIME etc, etc)

 HOT TO USE